msplke/rave/README.md

 # Rave

-> A mobile app that allows campus students to stay up-to-date on upcoming events happening across their own and other campuses.
+> An Expo mobile app that allows campus students to stay up-to-date on upcoming events happening across their own and other campuses, as well as a NextJS web app for clubs and societies to engage existing members and find new ones.

 ## Table of Contents